TScom-dew/c-pattern-project/README.md

 ### 🌟 Show Your Support

 If you liked this project or it helped you learn something, please consider giving it a ⭐!
-Your star motivates me to build more projects like this.

 Found a bug or have a suggestion?
 Feel free to [open an issue](https://github.com/TScom-dew/c-pattern-project/issues) or drop a feedback.
 All feedbacks are appreciated!